College | November 4, 2022 | Prima Bhakyapaibul

 Why you’re paying back more than you borrowed

 If your grace or separation period is ending soon, you’re probably gathering all your loan information to stay on top of everything.
-You open your lender’s website and see that the amount you owe is way more than you had borrowed.
+You log in to your lender’s website but see that the amount you owe is more than you borrowed.
 Let’s clear up the confusion and talk about why this is the case.

 The basics of interest rates

-The main reason you are paying back more than you borrowed is interest, the amount you’re charged from a lender who took the risk of lending you the money.
-A Sallie Mae study, Majoring in Money, found that a quarter of young adults don’t have an understanding of how interest rates (the percentage of interest you agree to pay to borrow money) work.
+The main reason you're paying back more than you borrowed is interest, the amount you’re charged from a lender who took the risk of lending you the money.
+A Sallie Mae study, Majoring in Moneyfound that a quarter of young adults don’t have an understanding of how interest rates (the percentage of interest you agree to pay to borrow money) work.
 Knowing the facts on student loan interest rates is crucial to understanding the amount you have to pay back.

 Interest accrues–even while you’re still in school